maxitg/SetReplace/Documentation/Generators/README.md

 the evaluation.

 In *SetReplace*, we split the states of [computational systems](/Documentation/Systems/README.md) into components which we call tokens.
-Rewrites (which we call events) replace some of these tokens with others.
-Crucially, *SetReplace* can evaluate multiple branches of nondeterministic systems simultaneously.
+Rewrites (which we call events) replace some of these tokens with others. *SetReplace* can evaluate multiple branches of nondeterministic systems simultaneously.
 That is done by applying different events to the same tokens and keeping events and tokens instead of states in [`Multihistory`](/Documentation/Types/Multihistory/README.md) objects.
 We can reconstruct the states from that information afterwards.

 Most systems, however, cannot be evaluated completely.
 And there are multiple groups of parameters to control how to perform a partial evaluation.
 One needs to decide [which events to include](EventSelectionParameters.md), in